Multiple Game Openings

 RPG — MMO

 - In World of Warcraft every race has its own starting area.
 Dwarves & Gnomes and Orcs & Trolls each share the starting zone but, as of the Cataclysm expansion, they begin in different parts of those zones.
 Death Knights are the only class that get their own unique starting zone, regardless of race.

 - In Star Wars: The Old Republic, for both the Republic and the Sith Empire, Force users start on one planet (Tython & Korriban) while those who don't use the Force start on another (Ord Mantell & Hutta)

-- Final Fantasy XI you choose your home nation and but inevitably begin traveling along the same path as players who chose either of the other two cities.
+- In Final Fantasy XI and Final Fantasy XIV, you choose your home nation and but inevitably begin traveling along the same path as players who chose either of the other two cities.

 - Taken Up to Eleven in Guild Wars 2, whose personal story, though it branches frequently, generally converges to a single story thread — apart from the first twenty levels, where choice of race and answers to biography questions during character creation result in one of forty-five unique scenarios.

 - The opening of DC Universe Online (after the Justified Tutorial) can be any one of six different missions, depending on your character's allegiance (good or evil) and origin (meta, tech or magic).
 Beyond that one mission, however, all other missions within your allegiance are available to you.